Fremont28/movie_classifier-/README.md

 # movie_classifier-
-Using feature scaling to classify movie ratings
+Using feature scaling and random forest to classify movie ratings

 We are interested in classifying whether a movie received an above or below average rating based on its budget, popularity, and runtime.